navalnica/whisper-finetuning-be/readme.md

   --eval_steps="1000"
   ```

-### Evaluation
+### Evaluation & Inference
+* Can we use chunking and striding during inference with transformer encoder-decoder models?<br>
+  we definitely can with CTC models.
+Check [this guide](https://huggingface.co/blog/asr-chunking)
-* Currently model hallucinates during inference a lot.
+* Check whether hallucinations happen during inference without chunking (test long audiofiles)
-  Probable reason is that such audiofiles contain large segments of silence.
-* Check if model hallucinates on Common Voice dataset (validation & test)
+* Check if model hallucinates on any data from Common Voice dataset (validation & test & probably samples from train).
-* Check if model hallucinates during training.
-  not sure how to do this except by printing in append mode examples from a train batch that
-  have large WER. it would require modifying training loop.
+  It was fine-tuned on Common Voice.

 #### Fleurs
 * Fleurs dataset contains multiple voicings of same sentences - confirm that. e.g.: